Dharmaguptaka: Language

 A consensus has grown in scholarship which sees the first wave of Buddhist missionary work as associated with the Gāndhārī language and the Kharoṣṭhī script and tentatively with the Dharmaguptaka sect.
 However, there is evidence that other sects and traditions of Buddhism also used Gāndhārī, and further evidence that the Dharmaguptaka sect also used Sanskrit at times:

 It is true that most manuscripts in Gāndhārī belong to the Dharmaguptakas, but virtually all schools — inclusive Mahāyāna — used some Gāndhārī.
 Von Hinüber (1982b and 1983) has pointed out incompletely Sanskritised Gāndhārī words in works heretofore ascribed to the Sarvāstivādins and drew the conclusion that either the sectarian attribution had to be revised, or the tacit dogma "Gāndhārī equals Dharmaguptaka" is wrong.
 Conversely, Dharmaguptakas also resorted to Sanskrit.

 Starting in the first century CE, there was a large trend toward a type of Gāndhārī which was heavily Sanskritised.

 History

-In Northwest India
+In Gandhāra

 The Gandharan Buddhist texts, the earliest Buddhist texts ever discovered, are apparently dedicated to the teachers of the Dharmaguptaka school.
-They tend to confirm a flourishing of the Dharmaguptaka school in Northwest India around the 1st century CE, with Gāndhārī as the canonical language, and this would explain the subsequent influence of the Dharmaguptakas in Central Asia and then Northeast Asia.
+They tend to confirm a flourishing of the Dharmaguptaka school in Northwest Indian subcontinent around the 1st century CE, with Gāndhārī as the canonical language, and this would explain the subsequent influence of the Dharmaguptakas in Central Asia and then East Asia.
 According to Buddhist scholar A. K. Warder, the Dharmaguptaka originated in Aparānta.

 According to one scholar, the evidence afforded by the Gandharan Buddhist texts "suggest[s] that the Dharmaguptaka sect achieved early success under their Indo-Scythian supporters in Gandhāra, but that the sect subsequently declined with the rise of the Kuṣāṇa Empire (c. mid-first to third century A.D.), which gave its patronage to the Sarvāstivāda sect."